 - implementing the selected solution;

-- measuring, verifying, analyzing and evaluating results of the implementation to determine that the objectives have been met;
+- measuring, verifying, analyzing, and evaluating results of the implementation to determine that the objectives have been met;

 - formalizing changes.

 Results are reviewed, as necessary, to determine further opportunities for improvement.
 In this way, improvement is a continual activity, i.e. actions are repeated frequently.
-Feedback from customers and other interested parties, audits, and review of the information security management system can also be used to identify opportunities for improvement.
+Feedback from customers and other interested parties, audits, and reviews of the information security management system can also be used to identify opportunities for improvement.